 (h) The authorizer may prevent an approved charter school from opening for operation if, among other grounds, the charter school violates this chapter or does not meet the ready-to-open standards that are part of (1) the authorizer's oversight and evaluation process or (2) stipulated in the charter school contract.

 (a) Before an operator may establish and operate a school, the authorizer must file an affidavit with the commissioner stating its intent to charter a school.
 An authorizer must file a separate affidavit for each school it intends to charter.
 An authorizer must file an affidavit at least 14 months before July 1 of the year the new charter school plans to serve students.
 The affidavit must state:

-(1) the terms and conditions under which the authorizer would charter a school; and
+(1) the terms and conditions under which the authorizer would charter a school, including a market need and demand study; and

 (2) how the authorizer intends to oversee: